-JMU has implemented several stormwater best management practices and stream restoration projects since 2009, and prior to the submission of this plan in June, 2015.
+JMU has already implemented several stormwater best management practices and stream restoration projects to meet the full requirements for the Chesapeake Bay TMDL.
 These projects, described in Table 3, were developed to address in-stream erosion caused by watershed urbanization.
 The approved interim rates for urban stream restoration were used to calculate the mass reduction of POCs per length of stream restored found in Appendix V.J. of the Guidance Memo.